 If setting up a backup facility doesn’t fit your budget, virtual Disaster Recovery solutions are a great option, as they’re not only far more cost-effective, but also easier to manage.
 With virtual disaster recovery services; Managed Services Providers create a working replica of your entire computing environment, including servers, storage space, operating systems, apps, and data.

 Called “virtual machines” (VMs); they can be run on any workstation.
 So in the event of a major disaster like a ransomware attack that locks down your users’ computers; you can run a VM on those machines and it will be as if the incident never occurred.

-Compared with cold and hot site DR plans; where backup servers need to be loaded with fully configured OS and software before the data can be restored, VMs are hardware independent, meaning they can be copied and installed anywhere; without any configurations.
+Compared with cold and hot site Disaster Recovery plans; where backup servers need to be loaded with fully configured OS and software before the data can be restored, VMs are hardware independent, meaning they can be copied and installed anywhere; without any configurations.
 The great thing about this is you can load your backup VMs in a secondary server or in the most barebones computer as easily and as quickly as moving a file, allowing you to recover from a disaster in minutes.

 Picking the right plan

 Before choosing any of these Disaster Recovery plans, it’s important to analyse your systems, data, and requirements.
 For instance, large companies that have a considerable IT budget and high availability requirements will benefit with a hot site Disaster Recovery plan.
 But for small businesses that need flexible disaster recovery, virtual Disaster Recovery is the top contender.